 Environmental groups file lawsuit over Trump climate actions

 Environme... .
 FILE - In this Tuesday, March 28, 2017 file photo, President Donald Trump, accompanied by from left, Vice President Mike Pence, Environmental Protection Agency Administrator Scott Pruitt, and Interior Se...
-The Arkansas Parole Board has recommended that a murderer's request to be spared from lethal injection be rejected, the third clemency bid knocked down this week.
+A federal judge in Hawaii is hearing arguments on whether to extend his temporary order blocking President Donald Trump's revised travel ban.

 Add your comments below